An experienced Michigan police misconduct lawyer can help if you or a loved one was injured by a law enforcement officer.

 Under Federal laws, there is no time period specified under the law.
 Rather, the law requires courts to follow the state laws that specify these deadlines.

-In Michigan, there is a three-year state of limitations for actions involving negligence.
+In Michigan, there is a three-year statute of limitations for actions involving negligence.
 This time limit includes cases for police misconduct and abuse.

 It is smart to contact a lawyer as soon as possible after the incident to begin your investigation.